breatheco-de/exercise-postcard/.learn/exercises/12-split-postcard-body/README.md

 The first of this two divs must have the class `body-left` and the other `body-right`.

-2. Apply the css rule `display: flex` to the postcard-body to make its childs organize horizontally.
+2. Apply the css rule `display: flex` to the postcard-body to make both of its childs organize horizontally.

 This is how your website should look like: